Multielectron ionization of three-electron strongly driven Ne at high intensities: Introduction

-One main challenge that quantum mechanical studies of triple ionization in strongly driven systems face is the immense computational resources required.
+One of the central challenges encountered in quantum-mechanical studies of triple ionization in strongly driven systems is the immense computational resources required.
 This is one reason for the aforementioned use of quantum mechanical models with reduced dimensionality.
 Classical and semiclassical techniques require less computational resources.
 However, they face a different issue, artificial autoionization.
-Namely, one of the bound electrons can undergo a close encounter with the core and gain very negative energy.
+Specifically, a bound electron may approach the core closely enough to experience a strong Coulomb attraction, causing its energy to reach a very negative value.
 Indeed, in classical mechanics there is no lower energy bound limit, contrary to quantum mechanics.
 This electron can then give energy, via Coulomb interaction, to another bound electron, leading to the later electron's escape.
 One way to tackle artificial autoionization is to soften the Coulomb potential, see for example Refs. \cite{PhysRevLett.97.083001,Zhou:10,Tang:13}.
 Another approach is including Heisenberg potentials (effective softening) in the Hamiltonian, which mimic the Heisenberg uncertainty principle \cite{PhysRevA.21.834,PhysRevA.104.023113,PhysRevA.105.053119}.
 Such potentials prevent electrons from having a close encounter with the core and, hence, the acquisition of very negative energy.
-However, softening Coulomb potentials fails to accurately describe electron scattering from the core, particularly so for high-energy recolliding electrons \cite{Pandit2018,Pandit2017,PhysRevA.107.L041101}.
+The problem of this approach lies in the fact that the use of softened Coulomb potentials does not adequately describe the electron–core scattering \cite{Pandit2018,Pandit2017,PhysRevA.107.L041101}; this limitation becomes especially pronounced for high-energy recolliding electrons \cite{Pandit2018,Pandit2017,PhysRevA.107.L041101}.